akyaparla/Binary-File-Unpack/README.md

   * *BinaryFileUnpack.py*: Contains the Python module for the <code>BinaryFileUnpack</code> class.
   * *AVAST_Test_11_20220531_17_49_51.bin*: A binary file containing test data.
   * *example.ipynb*: A jupyter notebook that tests the <code>BinaryFileUnpack</code> class using the test data.
+  * *loaddata.m*: The MATLAB function to analyze binary data from the new program.